sysu-software/kturnSeeker/README.md

 SNORD126	0	77	forward_kturn-1	15	+	forward	7	77	0	0	AGTTTGCCATGATGAAATGCATGTTAAGTCCGTGTTTCAGCTGATCAGCCTGATTAAACACATGCTCTGAGCAGACT	AGTTTGCCATGATGAAATGCATGTTAAGTCCGTGTTTCAGCTGATCAGCCTGATTAAACACATGCTCTGAGCAGACT	stem1: 5'-AGTTTGCCATGATG\	pairs:    |||:|||   xx.| AAATGCATGTTAAGTCCGTGTTTCAGCTGATCAGCCTGATTAAACACATGCT	stem2: 3'-TCAGACG---AGTC/ <BR>

 Note: # is comment line and annotation line<BR>
-Note: You can paste these three columns (stem1Seq, pairs and stem2Seq) into three rows.
+<STRONG>Note:</STRONG> You can paste these three columns (stem1Seq, pairs and stem2Seq) into three rows.
 And then you can find that they are composed of a Kink-turn structure.
 For example:
 <pre><red>
 stem1: 5'-AGTTTGCCATGATG\
 pairs:    |||:|||   xx.| AAATGCATGTTAAGTCCGTGTTTCAGCTGATCAGCCTGATTAAACACATGCT